kodjobaah/mySlickApp/README.md

 mySlickApp
 ==========

+This application is a sandbox for learning the different aspects of play:

-This applications utilizes play, mysql, slick and typesafe management console.
+It currently utilizes the following: mysql, slick and typesafe management console.